humanmade/altis-core/docs/privacy-api.md

 } );
 ```

-The `form_response_exporter` callback function recieves the requester's email address and is responsible for collecting the custom data.
+The `form_response_exporter` callback function receives the requester's email address and is responsible for collecting the custom data.

 The function should paginate results to avoid timeouts and performance issues.
 To help with this core checks the value of `done` in the returned array and if false will call the function again with the `$page` argument incremented by 1.